 The grounds for divorce will determine how you need to file for a divorce in Illinois.
 It could be either a fault-based divorce or a no-fault divorce.
 A no-fault divorce is the one where one partner is not leaving the other because of any misconduct to the marriage.

 In contrast to that, a fault-based divorce is defined as one where either partner is responsible for something that they shouldn’t do.
 This could range anywhere from adultery, impotence, felony, abandonment, abuse to drug addiction.
-If your partner has committed any of this or some other misconduct, you should consult with an attorney immediately to further discuss the case.
+If your partner has committed any of this or some other misconduct, you should consult with a divorce attorney in Orland Park immediately to further discuss the case.

 For couples who want to take a divorce simply because they do not get along well or the marriage is broken, it will be a no-fault divorce, and the process will be much easier.
 Since the type of divorce has nothing to do with how property will be divided, most people prefer going for a no-fault case.
 However, if the situation is at an extreme, you should always seek legal aid before making a decision.

 Depending on the estate or county you reside in, you will have to fill several forms.
 These include forms like domestic relations cover sheet, summons, affidavits, petition for dissolution of marriage, and certificate of dissolution.
 If a minor is involved, there will be an addition of forms including parenting agreement, visitation form, and form regarding child support cases.
 The forms mentioned here are Cook County divorce forms.
 There might be slight changes with the change of county.

 How Much Does it Cost to File for Divorce in Cook County?